RayJune/indexeddb-crud/README.md

 # indexedDB-CRUD

-indexedDB-CRUD packs obscure indexedDB CRUD methods to a really coder-friendly simple interface.
+indexedDB-CRUD packs obscure indexedDB CRUD methods to a really coder-friendly succinct interface.

-It supports a `fixed keypath: id` (number), and CRUE methods to easy-operate indexedDB.
+It supports a configurable key(number type), a storeObject to store your data and CRUE methods to operate indexedDB extremely easy.

 ## Installation

-npm i -D indexeddb-crud
+npm install indexeddb-crud

-## use
+## useage

 ### import